 - The third, Brand Guides, is a combination of the first two.
 It addresses the philosophy through the treatment of the brand elements.
 Examples of this kind of book include Skype, Jiffy Lube, and Cincinnati Children’s Hospital.

-- Occasionally, where a branded product or sub-brand needs to integrate with a parent brand, it is necessary to develop Co-Branding Guidelines.
+- Occasionally, when a branded product or sub-brand needs to integrate with a parent brand, it is necessary to develop co-branding guidelines.
 While the Duke Medicine Brand Guidelines cover co-branding, a separate document may also be set for each co-branding instance.
 Examples of co-branding guidelines include Wharton, UAB Medicine & Children’s Hospital of Alabama, and Novozymes.

-First, you must accept that these terms are used almost interchangeably, regardless of the type of document – so pick the phrase you like best and use it.
-The other encouragement I would give you – is to lean heavily toward option 1 or 3.
+First, you must accept that these terms are used almost interchangeably, regardless of the document type – so pick the phrase you like best and use it.
+I would also encourage you to lean heavily toward options 1 or 3.
 Your Brand Story is the most crucial part; it gives the reader a reason to follow the brand style guide and should make them feel proud to be a part of your brand.

 Your Brand Deserves a Brand Book